neilharan/openafis/README.md

 Note: this library is focused on the matching problem.
 It does not currently extract minutiae from images.

-The goal is to accurately identify one minutiae-set from a pool of 50K on modest-spec laptop equipment within one second.
+The goal is to accurately identify one minutiae-set from 50K candidate sets within one second using modest laptop equipment.

 ## Progress